jmbredenberg/Mafia-rules/README.md

 Each day, any mafia can attempt to kill someone by tapping them on the shoulder and saying "BANG."
 This power is shared between all mafia, but it is not used up if the target doesn't die.

-###KABOOM!: (2 uses)

-When you attempt to make a kill, you can use this power by saying "KABOOM" instead of "BANG."
-All of the target's items are destroyed (instead of the killer taking them).
-A target who is kaboomed dies, no matter what protection they may have.
-If you are mafia, you cannot "KABOOM" someone whom the mafia have tried to kill earlier that day with "BANG."
-Kaboom uses will regenerate if they are used on a target with some sort of protection that using a kaboom would circumvent (medkit, microphone, camera, or role powers).

-**Note:** Kaboom regeneration after killing someone with a microphone only occurs if the corresponding receiver still exists and is in the hands of a town-aligned player.
-A similar rule applies for cameras.

 ###Scheme: (1 use)

 A mafia who has not made any kills yet on a day can use this power to make an extra kill.
-If all mafia have made a kill on a day, then any mafia can use this power to make a kill.
+If all living mafia have made a kill on a day, then any mafia can use this power to make a kill.

-###Poison: (2 uses)
+###Poison: (3 uses)

 The mafia may use this power to poison a player.
 At the start of the next day the victim is informed that they have been poisoned.
 The victim dies forty-eight hours later (after the execution).

-###Set a Trap: (2 traps)
+###Set a Trap: (3 charges)

-The mafia start the game with 2 set a traps.
 Once per day, the mafia can set a trap on someone by pm-ing the Mods with a guess about that person's role.
 If their guess is incorrect, the trap is destroyed.
 If their guess is correct, an active charge is stored on the target, and a kill on that person by the mafia no longer uses up the daily kill.
 If someone with an active trap charge on them dies for any reason, the trap charge on that person regenerates.

 ###Slaughter the Weak: (1 charge)

 This power is identical to set a trap, except that slaughter the weak charges can only be used on innocent children.

-###Frame a Townsperson: (1 use)
+###Frame a Townsperson: (3 uses)

 Choose a player X and a player Y. From now on, all investigations asking "Did player X kill player Y?" will return an answer of yes.
 Note that if W killed Y, an investigation of "Did W kill Y?" will also return an answer of yes.

-###Plant Evidence: (1 use)
+###Plant Evidence: (2 uses)

 Choose a player X, and a role and alignment.
 From now on, all attempts to shovel player X will return the falsified role and alignment.

 ###Manipulate the Press: (1 use)

 You may use this on any previous murder the mafia have committed to convert all the clues at the murder site to dummy clues.
 Dummy clues will always turn up a negative result.
 The mafia can also set the location where the kill is announced to have happened.
+When you use this ability, notify both the moderators and the victim immediately, so that the location will be posted as desired.

 ###Hire a Hitman: (1 use)